 18.2.1 The above depreciation charge is inclusive of incremental depreciation due to revaluation.

 18.3 Disposal of property, plant and equipment

-Detail of property, plant and equipment disposed off during the year with carrying value exceeding Rs.
+Detail of property, plant and equipment disposed off during the comparative year ended June 30, 2022 with carrying value exceeding Rs.
 500,000 is as follows: